PygmalionAI/blog/src/content/posts/official_website_launch_and_updates/index.md

 ![foundersv2](https://github.com/user-attachments/assets/7af479e2-29c7-4f00-bda3-c0e805e838ec)

 #### Brief History
 This projected started back in late 2022.
 It was initially formed by people who were users of Character.AI, way back when Character.AI just started as a website, and decided that there needed to be an alternative as the site was in constant decline.
-Anyone who has the used it knows what I mean - generation degradation, unfocused site updates and most importantly the filter.
+Anyone who has used it knows what I mean - generation degradation, unfocused site updates and most importantly the filter.

 Our first approach was building a model that could replicate the same experience.
 After a series of iterations, we eventually trained Pygmalion-6B to great success.
 Anyone who has been in the local community for a few years knows this model.
 We made several more model drops, not to the same success as Pygmalion-6B, in 2023, but we got things out there.